bobmonsour/faustotasca/src/pages/portraits.md

 {{ imagePair(
 'portraits/AGT.jpg',
-'Artist\'s son, -oil on canvas, 1925',
+'Artist\'s son, -oil on canvas, 1925, -Collection of the Tasca Estate', 'portraits/Self-portrait.jpg',
-'portraits/Self-portrait.jpg',
-'Self-portrait, -oil on canvas, date unknown')
+'Self-portrait, -oil on canvas, date unknown, -Collection of the Tasca Estate') }}
-}}